moldham74/AussieCAS/military.md

 ![BattleofBritain](websiteimages/DSC_1028 (1).jpg)

-Agent-based models (ABMs) have been sucessfully applied to multiple research fields, with the application to military being one such field.
-While some of the applications are kept underwarps, this page provides a brief run down on the known appications of ABMs for military purposes.
+Agent-based models (ABMs) have been successfully applied to multiple research fields, with the application to military being one such field.
+While some of the applications are kept underwarps, this page provides a brief run down on the known applications of ABMs for military purposes.
 I also provide a brief run down on my contribution to the field.
 A lot of the information on this page came from Prof. Ken Comer's GMU CSS739 Agent-based Models: Military Applications course that was taught in the Fall of 2016.

 ## Why are ABMs applicable to military conflicts?

 Combat particularly land combat, possess the characteristics of a complex adaptive system (CAS).
-The justfication for conlcusion is based on the following: combat forces are composed of a large number of nonlinearly interacting parts and are organized in a dynamic command-and-control network; local action, which often appears disordered, self-organizes into long-range order; military conflicts, by their nature, proceed far from equilibrium; military forces adapt to a changing combat environment; and there is no master “voice” that dictates the actions of every soldier (i.e., battlefield action is decentralized).
+TThe justification for this statement is based on the following: combat forces are composed of a large number of nonlinearly interacting parts and are organized in a dynamic command-and-control network; local action, which often appears disordered, self-organizes into long-range order; military conflicts, by their nature, proceed far from equilibrium; military forces adapt to a changing combat environment; and there is no master “voice” that dictates the actions of every soldier (i.e., battlefield action is decentralized).
 Nonetheless, it appears that most modern “state of the art” military simulations ignore the self-organizing properties of combat, hence the limited use of ABMs thus far in the field.

-## Examples of real-world military utlization
+## Examples of real-world military utilization

 The use of simulation in the military is not anything new.
-The rationale for using simulations is that you can not run combat experiments in peacetime.
+The rationale for using simulations is that you cannot run combat experiments in peacetime.
 Further, even in conflict, the concept of designed experimentation is not practical.
 Some of the earliest examples of military simulations, that predate the computer, include:

   -  Germany's <a href="https://en.wikipedia.org/wiki/Kriegsspiel_(wargame)" target="blank">Kriegspiel wargame</a> that was developed in the 1812; and
-  -  U.S. Naval War College wargaming in 1930s.
+  -  U.S. Naval War College war gaming in 1930s.

 Another advancement in military simulations was the introductions and acceptance of the Lanchester equations.
 The mathematical model provided expected losses under various combat scenarios, including directed fire.
 However, problems arise when simulating combat situations using the Lanchester models because they are spatially and temporally homogenous, allowing for no variation in unit type, terrain or tactics, command or control, skill or doctrine.
 These assumptions appear inconsistent with modern warfare, which is ultimately dynamic and heterogeneous, thus the need for alternative approach exists.

-With regard to the use of ABMs for the pruspose of combat simulation, numerous appeared in the 1990s, including;
+The use of ABMs combat simulation made first appeared in the 1990s, The known models include;

    - ISAAC (Irreducible Semi-Autonomous Adaptive Combat) Model (1997)
    - EINSTein (Enhanced ISAAC Neural Simulation Toolkit) Model (2000)